Governing in Bosnia, Macedonia, and Northern Ireland

 "This innovative, nuanced study of power sharing is the first to focus on institutional rules.
 It is a well-researched and well-written text, which will be worthwhile reading for undergraduates, graduates, and professors alike."—John McGarry, Queen's University, Canada

 To achieve peaceful interethnic relations and a stable democracy in the aftermath of violent conflict, institutional designers may task political elites representing previously warring sides with governing a nation together.
-In Power-Sharing Executives, Joanna McEvoy asks whether certain institutional rules can promote cooperation between political parties representing the contending groups in a deeply divided place.
+In Power-Sharing Executives, Joanne McEvoy asks whether certain institutional rules can promote cooperation between political parties representing the contending groups in a deeply divided place.
 Examining the different experiences of postconflict power sharing in Bosnia, Macedonia, and Northern Ireland, she finds that with certain incentives and norms in place, power sharing can indeed provide political space for an atmosphere of joint governance or accommodation between groups.